Prop Firm Software Subscription and License Management Guide

 The website stores that code and passes it to Stripe during checkout.

-Recommended Companion: NinjaMobileTrader
+Recommended Companion: NinjaMobileTrader#

 For customers buying PropFirmConnector to copy trade multiple prop firm accounts, NinjaMobileTrader is the recommended companion environment.
 PropFirmConnector handles multiple Rithmic and supported account connections inside one NinjaTrader instance; NinjaMobileTrader is optimized for running NinjaTrader and local trade copiers with lower lag.

 Together, they create a cleaner stack for fast local copy trading than routing every account through a slower cloud-sync copier.
-Execution speed and fills still depend on external market, platform, broker, prop firm, and connectivity conditions.

-Operational Checklist
+Operational Checklist#

 Before launch, confirm: